 - 1/2 cup cool water

 The cucumber water, which we’ll strain from the cucumber, will provide cooling and tightening effects to your skin when applied.
 The coconut oil will soften and moisturize your skin.
 The aloe will soothe your skin and also improve circulation.
-The water serves to blend all the ingredients and provide a smooth carrier to the mist you are creating.
+The water serves to blend all the ingredients and provide a smooth carrier for the mist you are creating.

 For tools, you’ll need: